PallHaraldsson/H-Mish/README.md

 # H-Mish

-My hard_mish approximaion times as fast as ReLU for all values, and is closer to mish than the approximation I fork from.
+My hard_mish approximation times as fast as ReLU for all values, and is closer to mish than the approximation I fork from.

 ```julia
 julia> function hard_mish(x)